Green currents for quasi-algebraically stable meromorphic self-maps of CP^k: Introduction

 Section 3 is devoted to the proof of the main theorem.

 Finally, Section 4 concludes the paper with a new family of QAS self-maps in $\P^2.$

-{\it{\bf Acknowledgment.}} The paper was written while the author was visiting the Universit\'e Pierre et Marie Curie, the Universit\'e Paris-Sud XI and the Korea Institute for Advanced Study (KIAS).
+{\it{\bf Acknowledgment.}} The paper was written while the author was visiting the Universit\'e Pierre et Marie Curie and the Korea Institute for Advanced Study (KIAS).
 He wishes to express his gratitude to these organizations.
-He would like to thank N. Sibony and T.-C. Dinh for valuable help.
+The first version of this article circulated in a form of a preprint in 2002.